frostygg/desktop/README.md

 # Development instructions
 `git clone` the repo into a folder, navigate into it and run `npm install`.
 To run the client, run `npm start`. (this requires nodejs and NPM)

+## notes
+hi, i've quit
+heres all u need to know:
+appveyor builds dont have flash for some reason same with linux builds build windows with npm run-script build build mac with npm run-script build-mac thats all bye